pyladiesams/Azure-functions-beginner-mar2020/README.md

 If you have a lower version, you have to update it.
 To install Python you need to download an installer:
 * Windows(https://www.python.org/downloads/windows/)
-* Linux, Mac already has to have Python3, if you're not sure, type in command line `python --version` or `python3 --version` and version will be in a first line.
+* Linux, Mac already has to have Python3, if you're not sure, type in command line:
+`python --version` or `python3 --version` and version will be in a first line.
 If you don't have proper version of python:
 * Mac (you have to have [brew](https://brew.sh)): ``` brew install python3```